QualiTorque/qualitorque.github.io/docs/torque-agent/advanced-settings.md

 Modifying these settings should be performed by the cluster administrator or subject to their approval, ensuring alignment with other existing cluster configurations you may have in place.

-To modify these advanced settigs, navigate to Administration --> Agents and select the agent which resides on the relevant cluster.
+To modify these advanced settings, navigate to Administration --> Agents and select the agent which resides on the relevant cluster.
 On the left 3-dot menu, click on "Edit Agent" --> Then open the "Advanced Kubernetes Settings" dropdown.

 ![](/img/k8s-advanced-settings.png)